Bridget D'Oyly Carte: Life and career

 Bridget Cicely D'Oyly Carte was born at Suffolk Street, Pall Mall, London.
 Her father was Rupert D'Oyly Carte, and her mother was the former Lady Dorothy Milner Gathorne-Hardy (1889–1977), the youngest daughter of the 2nd Earl of Cranbrook.
 Her grandfather was Richard D'Oyly Carte, who founded the D'Oyly Carte Opera Company.
 All his children and grandchildren, including Bridget, were given his forename, D'Oyly.
 She was educated privately in England and abroad.

-In 1926, when she was 18, Carte married her first cousin, John David Gathorne-Hardy, the fourth Earl of Cranbrook (1900–1978).
+In 1926, when she was 18, Carte married her first cousin, John Gathorne-Hardy, 4th Earl of Cranbrook.
 They soon separated and finally divorced in 1931; she relinquished her title and resumed her maiden name by deed poll in 1932, dropping the name Cicely, which she disliked.
 She then resumed her education, enrolling at Dartington Hall in Devon from 1931 to 1933, a school with a long musical tradition, taking courses in dance, teacher training, art and design.
 There she met the designer Peter Goffin who became a lifelong friend.

-The death of her only brother, Michael (1911–1932), in a car crash made Carte the heir to her father's hotel and theatre interests.
+The death of her only brother, Michael (1911–1932), in a car crash made Carte the heir to her father's hotel and theatre interests; Michael had been expected to take over the family's businesses.
 As a child she had been reluctant to be part of the family's heritage.
 She later told The Gramophone magazine:

 From 1933 to 1939 Carte was an assistant to her father at the Savoy Hotel, taking responsibility for furnishing and interior decoration, for which she had training and aptitude.
 On the outbreak of the Second World War she undertook child welfare work and continued with it until her father's death in 1948.
 The family home was Coleton Fishacre, a house that her parents had built in Devon between Paignton and Kingswear in 1925.
 The house is still known for its design features and garden with exotic tropical plants.

 Shortly after Rupert's death Bridget sold Coleton Fishacre, which is now owned by the National Trust.
 In 1949 she bought Shrubs Wood, Chalfont St Peter, Buckinghamshire, an Art Deco country house designed by the architects Erich Mendelsohn and Serge Chermayeff.
 There she pursued her love of gardening and gave summer parties for disadvantaged or disabled children.